MatchMore/alps-ios/README.md

 ### 4. You are good to go!

-You may now compile and run the xcode project, enjoy!
+You may now compile and run the project, enjoy!

 ## Matchmore iOS SDK